WHAT PERSONAL INFORMATION DOES BRIDGE COLLECT?

 BRIDGE uses the information it collects to improve your experience with BRIDGE, including personalizing and enhancing the experience we provide to you on our website.
 The types of information we may collect about you includes:

 - Information from Other Sources.
-We may receive information about you from other sources.
+We may receive information about you such as location data from other sources.
 If you provide information to BRIDGE, we may collect additional information about you, including information about you from BRIDGE affiliates and other sources.
 For more information, read about Fair Information Practices below.

 If you choose to use our referral service to tell a friend about our site, we will ask you for your friend’s name and email address.
 We will automatically send your friend a one–time email inviting him or her to visit the site.
 BRIDGE stores [or does not store] this information for the sole purpose of sending this one–time email and tracking the success of our referral program.